 Location.
-45° 51.339′ N, 84° 46.832′ W. Marker is near St. Ignace, Michigan, in Mackinac County.
-Marker is on U.S. 2 0.2 miles east of Old Portage Road, on the left when traveling west.
-Marker is in a rest area along the highway.
+45° 53.052′ N, 84° 50.154′ W. Marker is near St. Ignace, Michigan, in Mackinac County.
+Marker can be reached from U.S. 2, 0.2 miles east of Cheeseman Road, on the left when traveling west.
+Marker is at Roadside Park.
 Touch for map.
 Marker is in this post office area: Saint Ignace MI 49781, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this Gros Cap and St. Helena Island (a few steps from this marker); Ottawa Indian Village (approx. 2 miles away); Ancient Anishinabe Path / Gete Anishinaabek Miikaan (approx. 3.3 miles away); Anishinaabe Drying Rack (approx. 5.1 miles away); Anishinaabe Fisherman (approx. 5.1 miles away); The Huron Longhouse (approx. 5.1 miles away); Anishinaabe Garden (approx. 5.1 miles away); Anishinaabe Woman (approx. 5.1 miles away).
 Touch for a list and map of all markers in St. Ignace.